 What Is the Average Cost of a Micro FUE Hair Transplant?

-The cost for a Micro FUE procedure typically ranges from €2,800 to €14,000, depending on factors such as location, clinic reputation, surgeon expertise, and the number of grafts required.
+The cost for a Micro FUE procedure ranges from €2,500 to €14,000, depending on factors such as location, clinic reputation, surgeon expertise, and the number of grafts required.
 As a more refined version of traditional FUE, Micro FUE involves greater surgical precision, advanced tools, and extended operating time, all of which contribute to its higher price.
+Micro FUE pricing varies sharply by country, driven by surgeon availability, regulation, and local cost of care.
+The table below compares Micro FUE cost ranges across major destinations.

 Is It Better to Get Micro FUE Hair Transplants in Turkey?

 Yes.
-Turkey is widely recognized as one of the top destinations for Micro FUE hair transplant due to its combination of medical expertise, advanced techniques, high patient satisfaction, and significantly lower costs.
+Turkey is widely recognized as one of the top destinations for Micro FUE hair transplant due to its combination of medical expertise, advanced techniques, high patient satisfaction, and lower costs.

-Turkish surgeons are highly experienced, often affiliated with global hair restoration societies, and many have contributed to the advancement of Micro FUE techniques.
-Despite the high standards, the cost of Micro FUE hair transplant in Turkey remains remarkably affordable, typically ranging from €2,000 to €3,700, often including accommodation, transfers, and aftercare.
+Turkish surgeons are highly experienced, affiliated with global hair restoration societies, and many have contributed to the advancement of Micro FUE techniques.
+Despite the high standards, the cost of Micro FUE hair transplant in Turkey remains affordable, ranging from €2,500 to €4,000, with packages that include accommodation, transfers, and aftercare (Vera Clinic Academy Database, 2026).

 “I chose Turkey for Micro FUE because everything felt clear and professional from the first free online consultation.
 Vera Clinic explained the punch size, density plan, and total cost upfront, including hotel and transfers.
 The surgery day felt calm and the donor area healed cleanly.
 Three months in, growth already looks natural, and the value compared to Europe honestly surprised me.”